INTERVIEW:zena

 Q: ZENA takes influence from Ethiopian heritage but was formed in London.
 What are some of your earliest memories of Ethiopian music growing up?

-MENELIK: my mum played some traditional music, but she used to listen to a lot more Ethiopian Punk or JAZZ so maybe less like KRAR COLLECTIVE music or less traditional.
-You can tell when my mum is getting homesick when she starts playing those tunes, but most of the time its slightly more modern, the stuff from the 70s and 80s, the sort of music she grew up listening to.
+MENELIK: My mum played some traditional music too, but she listened to a lot more Ethiopian funk and jazz, so maybe less Krar Collective and less traditional overall.
+You could always tell when she was feeling homesick because she’d start playing those records.
+Most of the time though, it was slightly more modern stuff from the ’70s and ’80s, the music she grew up listening to.

 Q: Did you always have that connection to Ethiopian Music?

-MENELIK: It felt normal to listen to (Ethiopian music), I never felt like I was listening to a separate Kind of music.
-And then as I got older, I realised not everyone has grown up with that kind of connection to be listening to whatever your parents are listening to.
-And for them to be proud of their music like that is a special thing.
+MENELIK: It always felt normal listening to Ethiopian music.
+I never felt like I was listening to a separate kind of music.
+As I got older though, I realised not everyone grows up with that kind of connection, where you’re listening to whatever your parents are playing and seeing them take pride in their music like that.
+That’s a special thing.

 Q: you’ve both mentioned artists like HAILU MERGIA, ALEMAYEHU ESHETE and MULATU ASTATKE.
 What was it about their music that made you want to create something of your own?